-Fuzzy Adam Konner is a nomadic educator of consent, contact improvisation, co-ops, and alternative economic and monetary systems.
-They also work as a freelance web and software developer, a worker co-op consultant and educator with Collective Seeds Consulting Co-op, and the Executive Director of Common Good Washtenaw.
-They are currently practicing conscious vagabondage, in a long transition from their former home base in Ann Arbor, Michigan, to hopefully settling in a New Culture community later this year.
+Fuzzy Shostak Konner is a semi-nomadic educator of consent, contact improvisation, co-ops, and alternative economic and monetary systems.
+They are a founding member of Consent Beyond Yes, a consent education worker co-op with an orientation toward desire and pleasure.
+They also work as a freelance web and software developer, a worker co-op consultant with Collective Seeds Consulting Co-op, and the Executive Director of Common Good Washtenaw, a democratic community currency.
+They currently live in a New Culture community in Greenfield, MA.

-Harold Kornylak D.O., practicing since 1983, specializes in Osteopathic manual medicine, Psychotherapy, Intimacy Enhancement, Tantra, and a wide variety of body-oriented psychotherapeutic approaches.
-Prior to medical school, he achieved degrees in physics, biochemistry, Eastern Philosophy, and research in the neurophysiology of consciousness.
-Over the last 15 years, he has studied and taught Tantra and sexual healing with some of the premier teachers in the U.S. and abroad, including Margot Anand, Deborah Anapol, and Charles and Carolyn Muir.
+Harold Kornylak, D.O., practicing since 1983, specializes in Osteopathic manual medicine, Psychotherapy, Intimacy Enhancement, Meditation, and Tantra, and a wide variety of body-oriented psychotherapeutic approaches.
+Prior to medical school, he achieved degrees in physics, biochemistry, Eastern Philosophy, and research in the neurophysiology of consciousness and meditation.
+Over the last two decades, he has taught neo-Tantra and sexual healing with some of the premier teachers in the U.S. and abroad, including Margot Anand, Deborah Anapol, and studied extensively with others including Charles and Carolyn Muir, and Jack Painter.
 His passion is continuing to refine his unique ability to help others to experience fulfillment and ecstatic states in their life and relationships.